The hall turns colors with your wish! Feel the original landscape of Japan at "Densetsuen" in Tono, Iwate.

 The home of folk tales where "Tales of Tono" was born

 Tono City, the hometown of folk tales where Tono Monogatari was born, is an inland city located in southeastern Iwate.
-Tono City is known as the setting of "Tales of Tono" written by Kunio Yanagida, the founder of Japanese folklore, and the Tales of Tono contain anecdotes and folklore that have long been handed down in this area.
+Tono City is known as the setting of "Tales of Tono" written by Kunio Yanagida, the founder of Japanese folklore, and the Tales of Tono contain anecdotes and folklore that have long been handed down in this region.
 There are descriptions of kappa, zashiki-do (children who sit on the floor of a house), and kamikaze, and there are many spots in the city that are associated with kappa and zashiki-do.
 Kappa Fuchi is a representative sightseeing spot in Tono City, and as its name suggests, it is a place where legend has it that the kappas living here startled people and played tricks on them.
 At the Lore Park, located about a 7-minute walk from Kappa Fuchi, you can purchase a "Kappa Catching Permit" that allows you to fish for kappas, so get your permit and try to catch a kappa before anyone else does!

 Densetsuen in Tono City